senorale/BLS-Documentation/README.md

-# BLS-Documentation
-Documentation what I learned about engaging with the BLS API

-# BLS API Documentation for Occupational Employment Statistics (OES)
+# Documentation what I learned about engaging with the BLS API for Occupational Employment Statistics (OES)

 ## Table of Contents
 1. Basic Request Structure